 SPF is an acronym for Sun Protection Factor, which relates to how long a sunscreen, or sun tanning oil, will protect you from Ultraviolet B Rays, or UVB Rays.

-Because UVB Rays are the main cause of sunburn, which tends to damage the outer layer of skin called the epidermis, wearing SPF will help you avoid damaging your skin in the short-term and spare you several sleepless nights owing to the pain.
+Because UVB Rays are the main cause of sunburn, which tends to damage the outer layer of skin called the epidermis, wearing an oil or cream with an SPF value will help you avoid damaging your skin in the short-term and spare you several sleepless nights owing to the pain.

 There are two categories of UV light: UVA and UVB.
-UVB causes the short-term damage, in the form of sunburn, whereas UVA is responsible for more long-term skin damaging effects, like premature aging.
+UVB causes the short-term damage, in the form of sunburn, whereas UVA is responsible for more long-term skin damaging effects, like premature ageing.